 She is the Project Manager of The Co-Museum Conference, an annual global event operating as a platform of expertise for the wellbeing of cultural organizations and the communities they serve taking place at the Benaki Museum, in Athens.
-She is also the co-curator of the exhibition “Imagine you Wake Up and there is no Internet” together with Voltnoi Brege, that took place in Athens and was supported by NEON Organisation for culture and development to be held in Athens at Romantso, on 22 Oct – 15 November 2020.
+She recently curated the exhibition “Imagine you Wake Up and there is no Internet” together with Voltnoi Brege, that took place in Athens and was supported by NEON Organisation for culture and development.
+She is a 2020 recipient of Fulbright Fellowship.

 contact me: katerina [dot] gkoutziouli [at] gmail [dot] com